2023 PBA LBC NATIONAL CHAMPIONSHIPS FAQs

-It is a new national destination tournament for bowlers of all skill levels.
+It is national destination tournament for bowlers of all skill levels.

-Yes, the main tournament is 6 games across 12 lanes which count towards your Singles Event score.
+Yes, the main tournament is six games across 12 lanes, which count toward your Singles Event score.

 No, each bowler may enter the Singles Event only one time.

 Both!
-There are 6 different divisions that you can choose from based on your ability, age or gender.
-There are Men’s and Women’s Handicap divisions, and scratch bowlers can choose between the Open Classic, Women’s Classic, Senior Classic and PBA Exempt.
+There are seven different divisions that you can choose from based on your ability, age or gender.
+There are Men’s and Women’s Handicap divisions, and scratch bowlers can choose between the Open Classic, Women’s Classic or Senior Classic.
+New in 2024 is the addition of the Boys Jr. and Girls Jr. Handicap division.

 Bowlers age 50 and over are eligible to compete in the Senior Classic.

 The PBA LBC is all about transparency and helping bowlers become better.
-The lane patterns for the 2023 PBA LBC National Championships will be published well in advance of the tournament.
+The lane patterns for the 2024 PBA LBC National Championships will be published well in advance of the tournament.
+We plan for it to be a very playable condition similar to the 2023 event.

-Bowlers in Men’s Handicap, Women’s Handicap, Women’s Classic and Senior Classic divisions will be competing for a GUARANTEED first place prize of $5,000 in each division.
+Bowlers in Men’s Handicap, Women’s Handicap, Women’s Classic and Senior Classic divisions will be competing for a guaranteed first place prize of $5,000 in each division.
 Additional prizes in those divisions will be paid back at a 1:8 ratio, meaning one prize for every 8 bowlers entered.
 In the Open Classic (scratch) division, first place is guaranteed at $25,000.
+Both the Boys Jr. and Girls Jr. Handicap divisions are guaranteed to pay $2,500 in SMART scholarship money.

-At the conclusion of the event, the top (3) in the Open Classic division, the top (3) in the Women's Classic division and the top three (3) Exempt Pro Bowlers, as well as the winners of the other (3) divisions (Men's Handicap, Women's Handicap, and Senior Classic) will be invited to the televised PBA LBC National Championships Clash with a total prize fund of $100,000.
+At the conclusion of the event, the top (2) in the Open Classic division, the top (2) in the Women's Classic division, and the top two (2) PBA Exempt Pro division, as well as the winners of the other (5) divisions (Men's Handicap, Women's Handicap, Senior Classic, Boys Jr. and Girls Jr.) will be invited to the televised PBA LBC National Championships Clash.
+In addition, the highest finishing Super Senior (60+) will advance to the Clash finals, which will feature a total prize fund of $100,000.

-Yes, bowlers can opt-in to the optional Doubles and Team events for an additional fee of $50 per bowler for each optional event they enter.
-The first three games of your 6-game Singles Event will count towards your Doubles score, and the second three games in your 6-game Singles Event will count towards your Team score.
+Yes, bowlers can opt-in to the optional Doubles and Team events for an additional fee of $25 per bowler for each optional event they enter.
+The first three games of your 6-game singles event will count towards your Doubles score, and the second three games in your 6-game singles event will count towards your Team score.

 Each team in the Team Event consists of four (4) members.